DysonSphereMod/QOL/MultiBuild/README.md

 ## Usage

 ### MultiBuild Mode
 Select a building from the building bar or copy an exisiting building, then press `LEFT ALT` keyboard button to enter multibuild mode.

 This mode is disabled while holding a blueprint (for now).

-`Left Mouse Click` once to start building and `Left Mouse Click` one more time when you are happy with the placement of the copies.
+- `Left Mouse Click` once to start building and `Left Mouse Click` one more time when you are happy with the placement of the copies.
+- Press `TAB` to toggle the pastig of the copied inserters

-Press `+` and `-` on your keyboard to increase / decrease the spacing between buildings
+- Press `+` and `-` on your keyboard to increase / decrease the spacing between buildings
+- Press `CTRL +` and `CTRL -` on your keyboard to increase / decrease the spacing period (number of copied before adding a space)

-Press `0` to reset spacing to 0
+- Press `0` to reset spacing to 0 and spacing period to 1

-Press `Z` to 'rotate' the building path (if you are not buildin on a straight line)
+- Press `Z` to 'rotate' the building path (if you are not buildin on a straight line)

 ### Blueprint Mode